Group counselling is a form of therapy where people with similar experiences/issues come together with a professional therapist.

 Group therapy is something your counsellor might suggest to you, depending on what you’re dealing with.
 It’s not for everyone, and the idea that might make you nervous, but it can be worth giving it a go and seeing if you find it helpful.

-For information on group counselling services, talk to your GP or counsellor, check the Golden Pages or look in the Counselling Directory.
 It might be best to ring a counselling service and see if they offer group sessions.
 For more on individual therapy, read counselling.